Supporting public service reporting

-The Local News Partnerships (LNP) between the BBC and the UK regional news industry aim to support public service reporting, sustain local democracy and improve standards in journalism.
+The Local News Partnerships (LNP) between the BBC and the UK regional news industry aim to support public service reporting, sustain local democracy and improve skills in journalism.

 The BBC has committed to a number of projects over the Charter period:

-• The employment of up to 150 Local Democracy Reporters, who cover councils and other public services on behalf of the BBC and local news organisations.
+- The employment of up to 150 Local Democracy Reporters, rising to 165 from July 2021, who cover councils and other public services on behalf of the BBC and local news organisations.

 The partnerships were created in 2017 as a result of an agreement between the BBC and the News Media Association, which represents the majority of the UK's regional press, and a wider dialogue with other parts of the local news industry.